 Can't keep up with all the health insurance terms out there?

 What is a Flexible Savings Account?

 A Flexible Savings Account, or FSA, is an employer-owned account that allows eligible employees to save pre-tax money to pay for out-of-pocket healthcare costs.
 Employees select the amount they want to put into the account for the calendar year, and money is added to the account each month through pre-tax contributions from the employee.

 The entire amount the employee elects to save and contribute is immediately available for use once the account is open for the year.
 In other words, the account does not need to be fully funded for the employee to use the full amount of funds.

 FSAs have annual limits on how much a person can contribute to the account.
-In 2019, for example, the limit is $2,700.
-The IRS can modify these limits every year to account for cost of living.
+In 2020, for example, the limit is $2,750.
+The IRS typically modifies these limits every year to account for cost of living.
 It’s also important to note that self-employed workers aren’t eligible for FSAs.

 Biggest Benefits of an FSA:

 - Can be used for deductibles, copays, medication, and other health care related out-of-pocket costs.

 - All money deposited is untaxed.